jonathanl1220/Surfs_Up/README.md

 ![image](images/Surf_Suggestion.png)

-For instances where the User has never surfed in California or in San Diego in general I made a Surf Sugesstion Page.
+For instances where the User has never surfed in California or in San Diego in general, I made a Surf Suggestion  Page.

-This page take 3 option.
+This page takes 3 options.

 1. The County where you will be Surfing.
 2. Your Experience Level
 3. If you want a Crowded Surf Spot or not.

 ![image](images/Suggestion.png)

+Unlike the previous recommender this one utilizes filter based suggestion with the choices the users selected.

+I also included images